How to avoid the negative side of surgery

-For months now, I have been meaning to write a blog on surgery.
+For months now, I have been meaning to write a blog about surgery.
 This discipline is often considered the pinnacle of modern medical care and surgeons are often looked upon as gods.
-However being a surgeon for more 23 years and performing a variety of surgeries as a vet, I have come to a conclusion that surgery is one of the most controversial discipline that definitely has its dark side.
+Being a surgeon for more than 23 years and performing a variety of surgeries as a vet, I have come to the conclusion that surgery is one of the most controversial disciplines that definitely has its dark side.

 I have discussed this with my physiotherapist Dean Smith and here is his opinion:

-“The formation of scar tissue around the surgical site can result in a stiffness with possible compression adjacent tissues.
-There is also potential for prolonged inflammation that results in pain and swelling and loss of function in the surgical site.
-Surgery can cause altered muscle function which may never return to normal.”
+“The formation of scar tissue around the surgical site can result in stiffness with possible compression to adjacent tissues.
+There is also the potential for prolonged inflammation that results in pain and swelling and loss of function in the surgical site.
+Surgery can cause altered muscle function, which may never return to normal.”

 If you are a dog or cat owner, I urge you to think twice before you get an unnecessary surgery done.
-Not only it results in unnecessary suffering but every chinese medicine practitioner will tell you that removing body parts has dear consequences.
+Not only does it result in unnecessary suffering, but every Chinese medicine practitioner will tell you that removing body parts has dire consequences.
 Plus, how would you feel if someone cut off your ears?
 One of the most brutal surgeries that should be outlawed is ear cropping and declawing in cats.
-However even tail docking or dewclaw removal can cause problems.
+However, even tail docking or dewclaw removal can cause problems.
 Did you know that the removal of the foreleg dewclaws in dogs also removes a very important acupuncture point that is connected to the function of the immune system?

 © Dr. Peter Dobias, DVM